nkoussa/personal_inflation_calculator/README.md

 ## How to use the Personal Inflation Calculator

 ### Online
-You can go to ADD LINK WHEN PERMANENT
+You can go to https://nkoussa.github.io/assets/inflation/PIC.html to view the calculator.

 ### View app locally
 Requirements: